Handball (Australian rules football): History

 The rule defines it similarly to the open hand tap/handpass in Gaelic football but differentiates the hand skills from other codes of football.
 Unlike Gaelic football, punching the oval ball was more frequently used as it was the most effective technique to move the heavier ball larger distances.

+One of the sport's founding rules in 1859 was “the ball, while in play, may under no circumstances be thrown” i.e. in the manner of rugby football.
+Player ingenuity led to punching the ball (handpass) to a teammate.

 Although the rules allowed for the handball, for most Australian football leagues the handball was largely a secondary skill to the kick and used as a last resort when a player had no time to kick.
 Strategically, Australian football was viewed as a territorial sport, where the prime aim was not so much possession, but to cover as much distance through the air as possible.
 As the holding hand could not move, this was best achieved by means of kicking the ball as far as possible.

 The principally used handpass was top-spin in nature.
 This was used with the belief that the ball could be contained more locally and executed more quickly off the hands when the ball was held in preparation for kicking, as smaller handpasses were originally used mainly when in trouble.
 The other thought was that, as in tennis, a top-spun ball was more easily directed, dipped faster and possessed more stability in the air.